pierrediedhiou/cybersecurity-journey/glossary.md

 - **bcrypt** — A password hashing function based on the Blowfish cipher, commonly used on OpenBSD, FreeBSD and Linux systems.
 Prefix: $2b$, $2y$, $2a$
+- **Boolean** — A data type that can only be true or false, used in conditions and control flow in programming
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,